-Use of Small Unmanned Aircraft Systems (sUAS) on University Property Policy
+Use of Small Unmanned Aircraft Systems (sUAS) Policy

 Responsible Executive(s): Dean for Research and Executive Vice President

 Responsible Office(s): sUAS Management Team

 Contact(s): Please direct questions concerning this policy to [email protected], or Karla Ewalt, Associate Dean for Research at [email protected] or 609-258-9410.
 More information about sUAS is available at the website drones.princeton.edu.